Finding Peace in a Frantic World - 8 week course

 Course background: The course is based on the best-selling book Finding Peace in a Frantic World by Mark Williams and Danny Penman.
 This course has been devised at the Oxford University Mindfulness Cenre and the teacher-training is led by Chris Cullen.

-Please let me know if cost will be a barrier to you attending, as I endeavour to offer subsidised places and payment plans to enable accessibility to courses.
+Please let me know if cost will be a barrier to you attending, as I can offer payment plans to enable accessibility to courses.
+I also work for East Sussex College who offer fully-funded courses - please see their website or contact me for more information.
 Thank you.